seeingnft/teia-/Tools-made-by-the-community.md

 * [HEN radio](https://hicetnunc.tools/radio) A simple OBJKT audio player By working group 7.2 with @__orderandchaos , during the first Hicathon.
 Supports MP3, WAV, and OGG.
 Can be embedded into any websites.

-* [Hicetnunc Collection Generator](https://github.com/tarwin/hicetnunc-collection-generator) by @tarwin generates thumbs and a gallery

 * [A gallery for your HEN collection, just connect your wallet.](https://hen-gallery.herokuapp.com/) by @PureSpider

 * [Digital Frame Maker](https://primitive-objkts.gimmix.org/) by [shahruz](https://github.com/shahruz). [[src]](https://github.com/gimmix-org/primitive-objkts) [[github]](https://github.com/gimmix-org/primitive-objkts)